rossta/rossta.github.com/source/blog/2018-06-07-deploying-vue-with-circleci-2.html.md

   - Vue
 ---

 I recently upgraded my [Connect Four](https://github.com/rossta/connect-four-vue) Vue.js application to build on CircleCI 2.0 .
 In my [previous post](/blog/deploying-vue-to-amazon-s3-with-circleci.html), I showed how I used continuous integration on CircleCI 1.0 to bundle Vue.js assets and upload them to an S3 bucket configured to serve the application as a static website.
-Now that [CircleCI is sunsetting 1.0](https://circleci.com/blog/sunsetting-1-0/), I revisit my configuration and update it for 2.0.
-Here's how I did it.
+But now that config is only good for another few months: [CircleCI is sunsetting 1.0](https://circleci.com/blog/sunsetting-1-0/).
+Here's how I upgraded.

 The basic steps of the build are the same: once I push changes to GitHub, CircleCI will detect those changes and trigger a build.
-That build will bundle the app using the `vue-cli` command mapped to `yarn run build`.
+It will bundle the app using the `vue-cli`.
 The assets output from that step will then be uploaded to S3 using the `s3deploy` golang package only if the build is running against master.

 ### The old config